lycus/mci/docs/type_system.rst

 Reference types
 ---------------

-References are similar to pointers, but are tracked by the GC.
-Any structure type allocated with the ``mem.gcalloc`` and ``mem.gcnew`` instructions will result in a reference (vectors and arrays are also references, but this is implicit).
+References are similar to pointers, but are tracked by the GC (vectors and arrays are also references, but this is implicit).

 Examples:

 * Reference to a struct called Foo: ``Foo&``

-References cannot be converted, nor can anything be converted to a reference.
+Any reference-to-reference conversion is valid.

 Array types
 -----------